sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 ### Object

-- What is an object
+- What is an object ?
+- Creating object
   - Object literal syntax
-- Object creation using new keyword
+  - new keyword
 - Annotation
   - Dot
   - Bracket